dpottavio/drbg/README.md

 ## Performance

 The performance of `CTR_DRBG` is dominated by AES encryption operations.
-Platforms that have AES instruction sets should see significant performance gains.
+Platforms that have AES instruction sets (e.g., AES-NI) should see significant performance gains.
 Passing additional info to the `fill_bytes` function does incur additional overhead as the info is input to the AES derivation function.

 ### Benchmarks